CSCfi/Kielipankki-utilities/docs/howto_negotiate_agreement.md

   * if appropriate, grey out any parts of the text that will definitely be excluded from the final agreement (e.g., the license versions that are clearly non-applicable)
   * use yellow background (temporarily) for any information that needs to be checked and/or noticed especially
   * and/or add specific comments in the document margin for the depositor (if necessary)
+  * save the documents under the subfolder of the resource on [OneDrive](https://helsinkifi-my.sharepoint.com/:f:/r/personal/lennes_ad_helsinki_fi/Documents/Kielipankin%20sopimusasiat/DELA%20-%20Aineistokohtaisten%20sopimusten%20valmistelu?csf=1&web=1&e=9y4CLl), adding the shortname of the resource and current date at the end of the filename(s).

 ## Submit for the first review and comments